tomaj/hermes/README.md

 ```

-# Scaling hermes
+# Scaling Hermes

-If you have lot of messages that you need to process you can scale you hermes workers very easily.
-You just run multiple instancies of handlers - cli files that will register handlers to dispatcher and than run `$dispatcher->handle()`.
-You can also put you source codes to multiple machines and scale it out to as many nodes as you want.
-But you need driver that suport this 2 things:
+If you have a lot of messages that you need to process, you can scale your Hermes workers very easily.
+You just run multiple instances of handlers - cli files that will register handlers to dispatcher and then run `$dispatcher->handle()`.
+You can also put your source codes to multiple machines and scale it out to as many nodes as you want.
+But you need a driver that supports these 2 things:

  1. driver needs to be able to work over network
  2. one message must be delivered to only one worker

-If you ensure this, hermes will work perfect.
-Rabbit driver or Redis driver can handle this stuff and this products are made for big loads too.
+If you ensure this, Hermes will work perfectly.
+Rabbit driver or Redis driver can handle this stuff and these products are made for big loads, too.

-# Extending hermes
+# Extending Hermes

-Hermes is written as separated classes that depends on each other via interfaces.
+Hermes is written as separated classes that depend on each other via interfaces.
 You can easily change implementation of classes.
 For example you can create new driver, use other logger.
-Or if you really want you can create your own messages format that will be send to your driver serialized via your custom serializer.
+Or if you really want, you can create your own messages format that will be send to your driver serialized via your custom serializer.

 ### How to write your own driver

-Each driver has to implements `Tomaj\Hermes\Driver\DriverInterface` with 2 methods (**send** and **wait**).
-Simple driver that will use [Gearmen][] as driver
+Each driver has to implement `Tomaj\Hermes\Driver\DriverInterface` with 2 methods (**send** and **wait**).
+Simple driver that will use [Gearman][] as a driver

 ```php
 namespace My\Custom\Driver;